carsonak/bigint_calc/README.md

-# INFIX MATH
+# INFIX_MATH (tentative name)

 ## NOTICE

-This is a personal project meant to challenge myself and practice writing C projects.
-Use of this program is at your own risk.
+This is a personal project meant to challenge myself and just to practice writing C projects.
+Therefore this program and the suite of functions thereof are not guaranteed to be upto to production standards.
+Use at your own risk.

 ## DESCRIPTION